Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 CMPD's approach creates the worst of both worlds:

-- No consistent transparency: The public cannot rely on scanner access being available during emergencies
+- The public cannot rely on scanner access being available during emergencies

-- Return to normal afterward: Suggesting encryption wasn't actually necessary for officer safety
+- The return to normal afterward suggests encryption wasn't actually necessary for officer safety

-- Chilling effect on journalism: Media cannot plan coverage when access is unpredictable
+- Media cannot plan coverage when access is unpredictable, creating a chilling effect on journalism

 April 2024: When Scanner Access Revealed the Truth